How Fidelity makes money without commissions

 Fidelity Makes Money With Mutual Funds

-Fidelity’s own mutual funds are free.
-NTF (no transaction fee) funds from other providers are free to buy, but if you sell them in under two months, Fidelity charges $49.95.
+Fidelity’s mutual funds are free.
+NTF (no transaction fee) funds from other financial institutions are generally free to buy, but Fidelity charges a flat online fee of $49.95 for selling FundsNetwork NTF shares held less than 60 days.

 Foreign Stock